enderpirate98/Minimal-OpenSUSE-TW-Install/README.md

 # Introduction

 Have you ever wanted to have the Ultimate Linux setup for your own power hungry Nvidia powered laptop?
-Well I have the ultimate guide on how to configure your OpenSUSE Tumbleweed system to the best it can be, I myself have been tinkering around with my own setup for the past few months so I have a great system that you can replicate at home!
+Well I have the ultimate guide on how to configure your OpenSUSE Tumbleweed system to the best it can be.
+I myself have been tinkering around with my own setup for the past few months so I have a great system that you can replicate at home!

 ## What will this guide cover?